 Military / Veterans

-Berkeley College has been empowering students for successful careers since 1931, and is dedicated to helping veterans, servicemembers, and their families achieve their career goals.
-Berkeley College maintains a fully staffed Office of Military and Veterans Affairs to assist student-veterans with a wide variety of issues and topics, from counseling on your GI Bill Educational benefits and assistance with your BAH payments, to operating Veterans Resource Centers in various locations.
-The Office of Military and Veterans Affairs is here to support you.
+Berkeley College is dedicated to helping veterans, servicemembers, and their families achieve their career goals.
+Listed as a Principles of Excellence institution with the U.S. Department of Veterans Affairs, Berkeley College assists student-veterans by maintaining a fully staffed Office of Military and Veterans Affairs and operating Veterans Resource Centers in various locations.
+The Office of Military and Veterans Affairs is here to support you with a wide variety of issues and topics, such as counseling on your GI Bill Educational benefits and assistance with your BAH payments.

 Additionally, the Office of Military and Veterans Affairs oversees numerous other activities and programs for our student-veterans, servicemembers, and their families including: